-Can someone give me feedback on this LNAT essay pleaseee!!!!!!!!!Watch
+Can someone give me feedback on this LNAT essay pleaseee!!!!!!!!!Watch this thread

 The fundamental purpose of the Law is to protect society and this is achieved through Human Rights.
 Without ensuring Human Rights are tailored to different problems faced by each culture we are unable to fulfil this purpose.
 Human rights are necessary to today’s society.
 Currently, human rights are applied on an international basis however; do we now require human rights to be applied culturally?
 I believe we should apply human rights culturally in order to resolve culture-specific issues, consider cultural normalities and gain support from all individual of human rights.

 Applying human rights internationally lacks specificity, force and leaves problems unresolved.
 International human rights law applies the same human rights to all individuals across the world.
 In less developed areas these human rights are often not enforced and do not resolve problems faced in such areas.
 For example, despite human rights law attempting to maintain equality between genders why are some females in less developed countries still being abused by men?
 In order to resolve certain issues faced by specific cultures we must apply human rights culturally.
 By developing culture specific human rights, a greater emphasis will be placed upon them by each citizen who will be aware of such a development and thus they will be enforced.
 Through this enforcement we will be able to resolve specific issues faced in different cultures and fulfil the purpose of the Law: protecting individuals across the world.
 Some may argue developing culture specific human rights is a direct contradiction of human rights itself since every individual should be subject to the same laws.
 However, I believe it is not an act that limits equality and consistency but an act that recognises diversity and resolves inequality.